-I have a heart to give to students and not just in the form of teaching but in other ways that will benefit their overall well-being.
-I want to be able to help meet the needs of students who don’t have clothes, shoes, and school supplies to participate in lessons/activities.
-It has always been on my heart to help those facing economic hardship, and I believe that becoming a teacher will provide me with more opportunities to be of assistance in this area.
-Another way I choose to help students is by sharing my gift of writing.
-Regarding education, I just completed my degree plan at Western Governors University (Elementary Education, K-8).
-Currently, I am studying for my state exams so I can receive my teaching license.
-I work part-time as a substitute teacher, and I squeeze in time to write narrative stories for children.
+Regarding education, I attended college at Western Governors University.
+I graduated with a B.A. in elementary education.
+Currently, I teach first grade, and I squeeze in time to write narrative stories for children.
 In addition, I love art in the form of paintings and drawings.
-I like to draw, and I hope to become more skilled at it because drawing is cathartic for me, and it allows me to express myself in a different way.
+I draw sometimes, and I hope to become more skilled at it because drawing is cathartic for me; it allows me to express myself in a different way.
 I think it would be cool to have an art gallery showcasing all my work.
 My immediate family consist of me and my son.
-My son is a senior in high school; very bright young man who is on his way to accomplishing great things with his mama’s help.
+My son is a freshman in college; very bright young man who is on his way to accomplishing great things with his mama’s help.

 How long have you been writing?